-The evaluation design allows for both a national-level evaluation of the overall AHRQ patient safety initiative and a local-level evaluation of the contributions of the patient safety projects funded by AHRQ.
-At the national level, AHRQ is building a coordinated initiative from which the collective activities and knowledge generated can be applied to improve patient safety practices across the country.
-AHRQ is funding projects, developing patient safety outcome measures and monitoring processes, disseminating information on best practices and other research findings, and working with public and private organizations to put the knowledge and practices to work in the health care system.

-At the local level, AHRQ projects are generating new knowledge on patient safety epidemiology or developing new practices to prevent errors and adverse events.
-Others are testing new practices under field conditions, in preparation for adoption of successful practices by health care providers.
-The Patient Safety Research Coordinating Center (hereafter called the Coordinating Center) is funded by AHRQ to serve as an administrative extension of the agency staff to help achieve the synergy to make "the whole initiative greater than the sum of its parts."
+The study design allows for both a national-level evaluation of the overall AHRQ patient safety initiative and a local-level evaluation of the contributions of the patient safety projects funded by AHRQ.
+At the national level, AHRQ is building a coordinated initiative from which the collective activities and knowledge generated across the country can be applied to improve patient safety epidemiology and practices.
+At the local level, our evaluation focuses on the work of the AHRQ-funded projects, which are working at various local and regional levels to generate new knowledge on patient safety epidemiology, develop new practices for preventing errors and adverse events, or test new practices or infrastructures to support practices under field conditions.
+The Patient Safety Research Coordinating Center (hereafter called the Coordinating Center) is funded by AHRQ to serve as a facilitator of interactions among the patient safety grantees, and to provide technical support to the grantees and AHRQ.